 2. Engage in self-care: Self-care is an integral aspect of healthy living because it shows that we love and value ourselves enough to make our requirements a priority.
 Tending to your mental, emotional, physical, and spiritual needs will make you a better person who can be more present and giving when interacting with others.
 As a role model, you have to demonstrate the importance of filling your cup first, before sharing it with others.

 3. Have integrity when pursuing your dreams and values: An awareness of your values, what you stand for, and your purpose will make you stand out as a person who is worthy of emulating.
-Think about Martin Luther King – he knew exactly what gave meaning to his life, and he was relentless in the pursuit of his dream to establish racial equality.
-No matter what challenges he faced, he had integrity, was certain in his belief, and based all his decisions on this.
+Think about Martin Luther King—he knew exactly what gave meaning to his life, and he was relentless in the pursuit of his dream to establish racial equality in America.
+No matter what challenges he faced, he was certain in his belief, and based all his decisions on this.
 He showed courage and fearlessness as he practiced what he preached.
 He had the makings of a true leader.

 4. Demonstrate respect and concern for others: A true role model cares about those around them.
 They are not egotistical, and they express genuine concern for the wellbeing of others.
 They actively take people under their wing and steer them towards fulfilling their potential.
 They’re secure in their sense of self-worth and don’t feel the need to gloat about their success or seek validation from others.

 Business magnate and philanthropist, Andrew Carnegie once said that he spent the first half of his life making money, and the second half of his life giving most of it away.
-I believe that this can be applied to the wisdom that we accumulate from our life experiences.
-We should spend the earlier stages of life focused on growing and learning and, as we mature, we can teach what we learned to others.
-As spiritual beings, it’s our moral obligation to do so.
+We can follow in his footsteps by spending the earlier stages of our life focused on growing and learning, and later on, pass that knowledge to the younger generations.

 All my best on your journey,

 Question: Do you want to be a good model that inspires others?
 How do you plan to achieve this?